 The chemistry of different Garnet species mix and blend while they are being geologically formed, and the chemical elements in the A and B sites interchange in different ratios.
 This is called isomorphous replacement.
 The crystal structure of Garnet remains unchanged, while chemical elements in the A and B sites of a pure end-member is substituted with chemical elements from other Garnet end-members in infinite variation to create intermediate varieties with different colors.

 The gems that gemologists commonly refer to as Pyrope actually represent just one of six different varieties of Pyrope: 1) Standard Pyrope, 2) Chrome Pyrope,3) Rhodolite Garnet, 4) Malaya Garnet, 5) Color Change Pyrope, and 6) Pastel Pyrope.
-In addition, dense rutile inclusions in Pyrope can result in the phenomenom of asterism in Star Pyrope Garnet, as identified in this study.
-Very rare Cat's Eye Pyrope is also known.
-Pyrope gems of all varieties tested in this study range from just 12% Almandine in a Chrome Pyrope (low refractive index), to 48% Almandine in a Standard Pyrope (high refractive index).
+In addition, dense rutile inclusions in Pyrope can result in the phenomenom of asterism in Star Pyrope Garnet from Sri Lanka, as identified in this study.
+Very rare Cat's Eye Pyrope has also been found in Sri Lanka.
+Both of these phenomenal gems have Standard Pyrope composition.

 To calculate the percentage of end-members for any particular gem, we measure the length of the boundary line that connects the Pyrope end-member to the Almandine end-member.
 Then we measure the distance between the graph point and the end-member apex furthest from it, and divide this number into the total line distance to arrive at the percentage composition of the primary end member species.